Woman arrested outside Taylor Swift’s beachfront Rhode Island home on trespassing charge

-WESTERLY, R.I. – A woman who was previously warned to stay away from Taylor Swift's home in Rhode Island was arrested this week outside the beachfront property, police said.
+WESTERLY, Rhode Island – A woman who was previously warned to stay away from Taylor Swift’s home in Rhode Island was arrested this week outside the beachfront property, police said.

 The woman was discovered in front of the home and arrested on Monday, said Westerly Police Chief Paul Gingerella.